Sgt. James Herman Schultz

 8:30.
 Afterwards, the tankers went to

 various schools within the company.
+The

-machine guns, pistol, map reading, care of
+guns, pistol, map reading, care of personal

-personal equipment, military courtesy, and
+equipment, military courtesy, and training in

 The battalion traveled by train to San Francisco.
 By ferry, they were taken to Ft.
 McDowell on Angel Island.
 On the island, they received inoculations and physicals.
 Those members of the battalion who were found to have treatable medical conditions remained behind on the island.
 They were scheduled to join the battalion at a later date.

 the trip, many tankers had seasickness, but once